DiptarshiC/Warfront/README.md

 ## References

-All the basic shapes have been made by Professor.
+All the basic_shapes.c have been borrowed from  Professor's code.